MxUI/MUI-demo/README.md

 ## Contact

-Should you have any question please do not hesitate to contact the developers, a list can be found within the MxUI GitHub organisation pages [https://github.com/MxUI/MUI](https://github.com/MxUI/MUI)
+Should you have any question please do not hesitate to contact the developers, a list can be found on the MUI GitHub website [https://github.com/MxUI/MUI](https://github.com/MxUI/MUI)